 Testicular Cancer: The Basics

-When cells in the testicle grow out of control, it is called testicular cancer.
+When cells in a testicle grow out of control, it is called testicular cancer.
 As the number of cells grow, they form a tumor.
-Testicular cancer is classified as one of two types:
+Most testicular cancers are germ cell tumors and there are two types:

 Risk Factors